yongdd/langevin-fts/README.md

   `make test`
   `make install`

+* If you want to use FFTW library, clone from `fftw` branch.
+This is distributed under GPL license.
+  `git clone -b fftw https://github.com/yongdd/langevin-fts.git`

-* To use MKL, specify your C++ compiler with the following command.
+* To use MKL, choose Intel C++ compiler with the following command.
-  cmake ../ -DCMAKE_CXX_COMPILER=icpc
+  `cmake ../ -DCMAKE_CXX_COMPILER=icpc`

 * **If you encounter `segmentation fault`, type following commands.**
   `ulimit -s unlimited`